pcosmos.ca

 Displays a formatted output in the standard output stream, stdout.
 The string argument consists of ordinary characters, escape sequences, and (if arguments follow the string) format specifications.
 The ordinary characters and escape sequences are copied to stdout in order of their appearance.

 Format specifications always begin with a percent sign (%) and are read left to right.
 When printf encounters the first format specification (if any), it converts the value of the first argument after the string and outputs it accordingly.
 The second format specification causes the second argument to be converted and output, and so on.
 If there are more arguments than there are format specifications, the extra arguments are ignored.
 The results are undefined if there are not enough arguments for all the format specifications.
-The value returned is the undefined value.
+The returned value is the undefined value.

 Text in most part from Microsoft Visual C++ 6.0 Docs.